aleksandrskoselevs/transformer-attention-tutorial/3_signal/README.md

 In our case, the use of encoder layers allow the input sequence to modify itself based on its own signal.
 In particular, the decoder is restricted to a single scaled dot-product attention layer, which means that the encoder has to find a good representation for the sequence, so that the decoder can quickly retrieve the relevant information via a single attention layer.

-In general, we find that with increasing `--enc_layers`, the decoder's attention on the first step (signal) tends to decrease, in the Encoder-Decoder Attention layer.
+In general, we find that with increasing `--num_enc_layers`, the decoder's attention on the first step (signal) tends to decrease, in the Encoder-Decoder Attention layer.

-The previous sample output was trained with `--enc_layers=1`, where the attention weight on the signal was 32%.
+The previous sample output was trained with `--num_enc_layers=1`, where the attention weight on the signal was 32%.

-Sample output from testing the model trained with `--pos_enc` and `--enc_layers=6`:
+Sample output from testing the model trained with `--pos_enc` and `--num_enc_layers=6`:

 ```
 Input: